Freeform Grid Component

 • Table

-The detail view displays upon selecting a row from the summary view.
-From the detail view, you can explore details and perform actions like adding, editing, or deleting data.
-The detail view options include:
+The detail view displays when selecting a row from the summary view.
+From the detail view, you can explore details and perform actions, like adding, editing, or deleting data.

 • Accordion view